ropensci/roweb3/content/blog/2023-03-31-cran-to-git/index.md

 ## How packages appear in r-universe

-Last month we explained how r-universe lets you easily search and browse for R packages, articles, and datasets to [discover and learn](/blog/2023/02/27/runiverse-discovering/) about everything that the R ecosystem has to offer.
+Last month we explained how r-universe lets you easily search and browse through the countless R packages, articles, and datasets to [discover and learn](/blog/2023/02/27/runiverse-discovering/) relevant work.
+We are continuously trying to grow this database and track more projects, to show you everything the R ecosystem has to offer.

 Currently r-universe is tracking and indexing of over 18.000 R packages.
-These are a mix of packages found on popular networks like [CRAN](https://cran.r-project.org/) and [Bioconductor](https://www.bioconductor.org/) and packages that have been registered by users.
-We try to keep growing to build the most extensive database of searchable R content.
+These are a mix of packages found on popular networks like [CRAN](https://cran.r-project.org/) or [Bioconductor](https://www.bioconductor.org/), and packages that were registered by users.

 In previous posts we already explained [how to create your personal CRAN-like repository](/blog/2021/06/22/setup-runiverse/) and add the packages to be included your r-universe.
 This post explains the other part: how the system automatically finds packages on CRAN and Bioconductor that can be included in r-universe.